ACCTING 1002 - Introductory Accounting I

 Office: Room 9, Level 13, Nexus 10

 In addition the course also contains one weekly 1.5 hour tutorial per student.
-Tutorials begin in the second week of the semester and finish one week after formal lectures finish.
+Tutorials begin in the second week of the semester and finish in the last week of lectures.

 Course Learning OutcomesKnowledge of accounting is a vital skill for everyone.
 Basic financial literacy is essential in managing one’s own private finances but is also extremely important in any organisation.
 Many people feel that because they are planning to pursue a career in something other than accounting, the study of that subject is not relevant to them.
 However, the great majority of decisions in any type of organisation (whether ‘for profit’ or ‘not-for-profit’) have financial implications.
 For example, someone in the Human Resources section of an organisation will need strong ‘people’ skills but will also have responsibility for the financial budget for the HR section (at a minimum, controlling the costs of that section).